 Daniel Correa is Director of the Day One Project.
 Prior to starting Day One, Correa served as Assistant Director for Innovation Policy at the White House Office of Science and Technology Policy where he led development of President Barack Obama’s 2015 innovation strategy.
 A 15-year veteran of the S&T policy community, he holds law and economics degrees from Yale University.

 Joshua Schoop is the Deputy Director for the Day One Project.
 Dr. Schoop has worked with various public sector and international organizations developing innovation strategies, conducting mixed methods program and impact evaluations, and researching and developing innovation policy.
 He holds a MS and PhD in International Development from Tulane Law School.

 Andrew Sosanya is a Policy Analyst for the Day One Project.
 Prior to joining the team, he conducted astrophysics research as a fellow at Caltech and had worked as a business analyst intern within Spencer Stuart’s technology and biotechnology practices.
-Andrew grew up in Newark, NJ and holds a B.A in Government and Physics from Dartmouth College
+Andrew grew up in Newark, NJ and holds a B.A in Physics and Artificial Intelligence from Dartmouth College.

 Policy & Strategic Communications Advisor

 Loully Saney is Policy & Strategic Communications Advisor for the Day One Project.
 Prior, she worked as Deputy Press Secretary for U.S. Senator Tim Kaine.
 As a congressional staffer, she participated in fellowships with the Wilson Center and Hoover Institution at Stanford University focused on foreign and economic policy.
 While still in college, Loully interned at the White House National Economic Council, Office of Science & Technology Policy, and U.S. Department of State.
 Loully is a graduate of Princeton University where she studied Politics and received certificates in Near Eastern Studies and History & the Practice of Diplomacy.